 \subsubsection{\textsc{pmi} correlation between source and target}

-The main results we show in this section is that \textsc{pmi} of the source and target correlate well.
-This is important because this supports that \textsc{pmi} is a language-independent measure of the connection between the current sentence and its context.
+The main result we show in this section is that the \textsc{pmi} of the source and target correlate well.
+This is important because this supports the idea that \textsc{pmi} is a language-independent measure of the connection between the current sentence and its context.